 5. Check your message against spam filters.
 A lot of bounce emails happen because the message is blocked by the content filters.
 You can greatly reduce such bounces if you identify the problems and fix them.

 You can run a delivery and spam score test using GlockApps.
 You’ll see your email spam score given by SpamAssassin and will be able to determine the problem elements of your email that must be addressed.

 6. Remove repeated soft bounce emails.
 These may be abandoned mailboxes converted into spam traps.
 You’ll want to separate soft bounce emails from your main list and send a reactivation campaign to them.

-7. Allow users to change their email address with you.
-People can change providers, companies and thus, abandon old email addresses and get new ones.
+7. Allow users to change their email addresses with you.
+People can change providers, and companies and thus, abandon old email addresses and get new ones.
 So, if you allow subscribers to update their email in your base, you’ll retain more customers and stay in good standing with the ISPs.